 When most people think about the Netherlands, images of tulips and peaceful pot smoking residents spring to mind.
-Bring up soccer, and most will think of Johan Cruyuff, the Dutch player thought to rival Pele in preternatural skill, and Ajax, one of the most influential soccer clubs in the world whose academy system for young athletes has been replicated around the globe (and most notably by Barcelona and the 2010 world champions, Spain).
+Bring up soccer, and most will think of Johan Cruyff, the Dutch player thought to rival Pele in preternatural skill, and Ajax, one of the most influential soccer clubs in the world whose academy system for young athletes has been replicated around the globe.

-But as international bestselling author Simon Kuper writes in Ajax, The Dutch, The War: Soccer in Europe During the Second World War, the story of soccer in Holland cannot be understood without investigating what really occurred in this country during WWII.
-For decades, the Dutch have enjoyed the reputation of having a good war."
+In Ajax, The Dutch, The War: Soccer in Europe During the Second World War, bestselling author Simon Kuper shows how the story of soccer in Holland cannot be understood without investigating what really occurred in this country during WWII.
+For decades, the Dutch have enjoyed the reputation of having a "good war."
 The myth is even resonant in Israel where Ajax is celebrated.
 The fact is, the Jews suffered shocking persecution at the hands of Dutch collaborators.
 Holland had the second largest Nazi movement in Europe outside Germany, and in no other country except Poland was so high a percentage of Jews deported.

 Kuper challenges Holland's historical amnesia and uses soccer — particularly the experience of Ajax, a club long supported by Amsterdam's Jews — as a window on wartime Holland and Europe.
 Through interviews with Resistance fighters, survivors, wartime soccer players and more, Kuper uncovers this history that has been ignored, and also finds out why the Holocaust had a profound effect on soccer in the country.